sul-dlss/dor-services-app/README.md

 cd /opt/app/deploy/dor-services-app
-git branch # see if you are on master, which shows likely not in use git fetch git sw YOUR_BRANCH_NAME bin/validate-to-cocina 350000
+git branch # see if you are on master, which shows likely not in use git fetch git switch YOUR_BRANCH_NAME bin/validate-to-cocina 350000
 ```

-When done, you many to fetch the `results.txt` to your local drive (it is written to the root folder of dor-services-app)
+When done, you may want to fetch the `results.txt` to your local drive (it is written to the root folder of dor-services-app)
 and look for errors.

 ```